Is your SEO campaign not delivering results?

 If your AdWords spend becomes too expensive and you stop, your adverts will instantly disappear and so will your traffic, enquiries and sales.
 This is a different story compared to organic traffic.
 If you stop your SEO campaign your website will remain ranked in Google.
 Over time your website will slide down the ranks due to your competitors pushing their own SEO but it won’t be an instant drop like AdWords.

 Using the AdWords Keyword Planner tool it is possible to calculate the traffic value and amount of traffic from your chosen keywords.
 In the table below I have calculated the value of our clients’ organic traffic compared to how much they have spent on SEO.

 |Client||Organic Traffic Generated||Total Traffic Value||SEO Spend||Saving Compared to AdWords|

 Client A saved £67,000 by pursuing an SEO campaign instead of using AdWords.
 Client B’s traffic value was double their SEO spend and client C’s traffic value was triple their SEO spend.

-Please note that this is not the amount of sales generated but how much they would have to spend to get the same amount of website visitors if they chose to use AdWords instead of SEO.
+Please note that this is not the number of sales generated but how much they would have to spend to get the same amount of website visitors if they chose to use AdWords instead of SEO.